Michael Harris II Player Props: Braves vs. White Sox

-On Saturday, Michael Harris II (.235 batting average in his past 10 games, with a double, two home runs, two walks and five RBI) and the Atlanta Braves play the Chicago White Sox, whose starting pitcher will be Lance Lynn.
-First pitch is at 7:15 PM ET.
+The Atlanta Braves, including Michael Harris II (batting .212 in his past 10 games, with a double, two home runs, three walks and five RBI), battle starter Dylan Cease and the Chicago White Sox at Truist Park, Sunday at 1:35 PM ET.

-In his last appearance, he reached base in all four of his plate appearances (2-for-2 with a double and an RBI) against the White Sox.
+He had a hitless performance in his most recent game (0-for-3) against the White Sox.

 Michael Harris II Game Info & Props vs. the White Sox